 This is a goal we are passionate and committed to achieving – and we know we can’t do it alone.

-In February 2020, three Kaiārahi Māori (Māori Capability Advisors) joined Whānau Āwhina Plunket to strengthen our internal capacity and capability to truly ‘walk the talk’.
+Our Kaiārahi Māori (Māori Capability Advisors) support Whānau Āwhina Plunket to strengthen our internal capacity and capability to truly ‘walk the talk’.

 Their role is to assist, support and work alongside our Executive Leadership Team to ensure we're delivering equitable and meaningful outcomes for whānau Māori.